SayleeMJ/CS-510-Sound-Project/README.md

 - Ensuring smooth audio playback across different devices.
 - Implementing an intuitive UI for a seamless user experience.
+- Reading and writing the created composition to files.

 ### Satisfaction and Future Improvements

 I am pleased with the functionality of generating and altering tones.
 However, I intend to improve the app by adding more features such as:
-- Adding a greater variety of synthesizer effects.
+- Adding a greater variety of synthesizer effects (eg. Frequency, Echomorph effects, etc.).
 - Users can create more complicated pieces by arranging numerous notes and tracks.

 ### References